MarlonBair/API-Endpoint-Tester/README.md

 ## API Endpoint Tester

-A simple way to test a multiidude of API endpoints.
+A simple way to test a multitude of API endpoints.

 ### Features:
 * Organzation of endpoint data, allowing the testing of groups of endpoints